 Teaching LGBTQIA* Literature in Secondary School

-New Jersey public schools are now legally responsible for providing a LGBTQ-inclusive curriculum and teaching middle and high school students about the political, economic, and social contributions of lesbian, gay, bisexual and transgender people.
-As a result, New Jersey teachers have a unique opportunity to explore gender and sexuality not only in history classes, but across the curriculum.
+New Jersey public schools are now legally responsible for providing an LGBTQ-inclusive curriculum which teaches middle and high school students about the political, economic, and social contributions of lesbian, gay, bisexual and transgender people.
+As a result, New Jersey teachers have a unique opportunity to examine gender and sexuality issues not only in history classes, but across the curriculum.

 Multi Language Learners/TESOL